-India’s most celebrated holiday, DIWALI, is on Sunday, November 12th of this year.
+India’s most celebrated holiday, DIWALI, is on Friday, November 1, 2024.

 Families celebrate Diwali for five days in their own fashion while keeping its historical significance close to heart.
 Kids and adults alike enjoy dynamic festivities including fireworks, lighting diyas (clay lamps), rangoli (decorations with colored powder, rice, and flowers), family gatherings, exchanging gifts and blessings, and plenty of food and sweets.